Monitoring Jobs

 Logs

-When monitoring an active Data Collector or Transformer job, you can view logs for the execution engine running the remote pipeline instance.
+When monitoring an active job, you can view logs for the engine running the remote pipeline instance.

-The information displayed in the logs depends on the execution engine type:
+The information displayed in the logs depends on the engine type:

 Data Collector

-The Data Collector log includes information about the Data Collector application, such as start-up messages, user logins, or pipeline editing.
-The log also includes information about all pipelines running on the engine.
+The Data Collector log includes information about the Data Collector engine, such as start-up messages and information about all pipelines running on the engine.
 As a result, you might see messages about pipelines being run from other active jobs when you view the log.

 Transformer